 7. Pupford Freeze Dried Chicken Training Treats

-- Mess-free freeze-dried texture keeps hands and pockets clean
+- Mess-free handling keeps hands and pockets clean during use

-Compared to typical multi-ingredient treats, Pupford prioritizes simplicity and cleanliness.
-The main tradeoff is a more limited flavor profile, which may not appeal to every dog.
+Compared to typical multi-ingredient treats, Pupford prioritizes simplicity and portability, making them especially useful for frequent training sessions.
+The tradeoff is a focus on chicken flavor, which may not suit dogs with poultry sensitivities.

 - Low calorie per treat